magisterquis/wiper/README.md

 Windows
 -------
-Files in lettered drives (i.e. `C:`) will be removed.
+Files in lettered drives (e.g. `C:`) will be removed.
 Network shares not mounted with a drive letter won't be touched.